axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/default-chart-colors.rst

 ..

+You can override data labels color by re-define value of below variables in ``customization.css``:

+ - ``--chart-label-default-exception-priority-color`` to override label color of exception priority task
+ - ``--chart-label-default-high-priority-color`` to override label color of high priority task
+ - ``--chart-label-default-normal-priority-color`` to override label color of normal priority task
+ - ``--chart-label-default-low-priority-color`` to override label color of low priority task
+ - ``--chart-label-default-created-case-color`` to override label color of created case
+ - ``--chart-label-default-running-case-color`` to override label color of running case
+ - ``--chart-label-default-done-case-color`` to override label color of done case
+ - ``--chart-label-default-failed-case-color`` to override label color of failed case
+ - ``--chart-label-default-elapsed-time-color`` to override label color of elapsed time of done cases
+ - ``--chart-label-default-task-expiried-color`` to override label color of expired task
+ - ``--chart-label-default-task-today-color`` to override label color of today task
+ - ``--chart-label-default-task-week-color`` to override label color of this week task
+ - ``--chart-label-default-task-month-color`` to override label color of this month task
+ - ``--chart-label-default-task-year-color`` to override label color of this year task

 In Portal home, you can override color of Statistic Carousel header by re-define value of below variables in ``customization.css``: